mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `email` is the email address of the Mesos domain name administrator.
 It is associated with the SOA record for the Mesos domain.
 The format is `mailbox-name.domain`, using a `.` instead of `@`.
 For example, if the email address is `root@mesos-dns.mesos`, the `email` field should be `root.mesos-dns.mesos`.
 The default value is `root.mesos-dns.mesos`.

-`dnson` is a boolean field that controls whether Mesos-DNS replies to DNS requests or not.
+`dnson` is a boolean field that controls whether Mesos-DNS listens for DNS requests or not.
 The default value is `true`.

-`httpon` is a boolean field that controls whether Mesos-DNS replies to HTTP requests or not.
+`httpon` is a boolean field that controls whether Mesos-DNS listens for HTTP requests or not.
 The default value is `true`.

 `httpport` is the port number that Mesos-DNS monitors for incoming HTTP requests.
 The default value is `8123`.